 Though there’s not much you can do about higher gas prices, you can show up – and show the workforce that you care.

 3. ‘Great Resignation’ Will Require Asking Hard Questions

 Throughout 2020 and into ’21 and ’22, the Great Resignation was a major factor in the job economy.
 People were leaving their standard-issue jobs en masse: according to the Bureau of Labor Statistics, over 47 million Americans voluntarily left their jobs in 2021.

 In some sense this redounded to the benefit of gig work.
 Stores and restaurants were closing, supply chains were disrupted, hours were cut – forms of gig work like direct selling and freelancing were obvious, profitable alternatives.
 Companies started wondering how to improve performance for remote teams.
 Still today, worker shortages and voluntary job quitting continue unabated.

-Now, with inflation and interest rates set to rise, it’s hard to know what the Great Resignation will look like throughout 2023.
+Now, with inflation and interest rates set to rise, it’s hard to know what the Great Resignation will look like as we enter 2024.
 Will the workforce return to non-gig work out of a craving for certainty?
 It’s doubtful – most industries that were struggling in 2021 and 2022 will likely continue to be that way.

 What happens if too many workers join the gig workforce?
 Will the gig economy be able to handle it?
 The gig economy is projected to include 50% of the U.S. workforce by 2027, and economic challenges might speed up that transformation.
 Is your organization ready to retain that volume of workers and help them succeed?
 Do you have the technology that will unlock their full potential?
 These are the questions you should be asking yourself as we stare down another year of the Great Resignation.